 - Generate interest

 Join with us in honoring the exceptional talents of our student authors and our student artist whose graphic design adorns our cover.
-And watch for Volume XI of ESSAI which will be published in 2013.
+And watch for Volume XIII of ESSAI which will be published in 2016.
 We appreciate your readership.
 Through your interest and support, our anthology will keep growing.